corecaps/YggdrasilWM/README.md

       // Key: Keysyms string there is a script in util_scripts to extracts strings from your X11 includes in markdown format
       // Action: At the moment only action supported are FocusGroup and Spawn
-      // Args: arguments passed to the command object {
+      // Args: arguments passed to the command object
+      // Note that each bindings is grabbed from each managed window watch out for conflicts {
         // Argument to FocusGroup is the group index (starting from 1) not the group name "Key" : "1",